Direct Consolidation Loans allow borrowers to combine one or more of their Federal education loans into a new loan that offers several advantages.

 Retention of Subsidy Benefits

 There are two (2) possible portions to a consolidation loan: Subsidized and Unsubsidized.

-Borrowers retain their subsidy benefits on loans that are consolidated into the subsidized portion of a consolidation loan.
+Borrowers retain their subsidy benefits on certain types of subsidized loans that are consolidated into the subsidized portion of a consolidation loan.